-\end{defn} \begin{remark} A log symplectic form, as defined above, may be viewed alternatively as a usual Poisson structure $\pi$ which degenerates along $Z$ in such a way that the top power $\pi^n$ is a reduced defining section for the free divisor $Z$. \end{remark} \end{pp}
+\end{defn} \begin{remark} A log symplectic form may be viewed alternatively as a usual Poisson structure $\pi$ which degenerates along $Z$ in such a way that the top power $\pi^n$ is a reduced defining section for the free divisor $Z$. \end{remark}

-\begin{pp} The log symplectic form~\eqref{eq:23} is invariant under the global $\RR^n$ action on $N$ by fibrewise translations.
-We may therefore quotient by the lattice $\Gamma = (2\pi \ZZ)^n\subset \RR^n$ and obtain a (trivial) principal $T^n$ bundle $M$ equipped with a log symplectic form invariant under the torus, which we also denote by $\Omega$.
-The bundle projection then induces a smooth submersion